-Award-winning violinist Hal Grossman will perform in concert at Saginaw Valley State University aturday, Nov.
-4, at 7:30 p.m. in the Rhea Miller Recital Hall as part of SVSU’s Rhea Miller Concert Series.
+Saginaw Valley State University will host jazz saxophonist Clark Gibson for a concert Saturday, Sept.
+28, at 7 p.m. in the Rhea Miller Recital Hall as part of SVSU’s Rhea Miller Concert Series.

 Terrance Moore, a 2015 graduate of Saginaw Valley State University’s criminal justice program, received the Saginaw Police Department’s 2019 Officer of the Year Award.